Online voting is only available to AFRINIC Members.

 An online vote cannot be withdrawn after it has been submitted.
 AFRINIC takes no responsibility for online votes submitted by users who are no longer authorized by the AFRINIC Member organisation.

-For audit purposes, AFRINIC records the Member and user name of the submitted vote, the time, and the IP address of the voter (All the contacts of a given organisation will receive a mail after a vote is casted with all these information as well).
+For audit purposes, AFRINIC records the Member and user name of the submitted vote, the time, and the IP address of the voter (All the contacts of a given organisation will receive a mail after a vote is cast with all this information as well).
 The specific choice exercised by the voter is NOT kept with the ballot record.

 This page gives a brief description of the online voting system.
 The system is currently up on MyAFRINIC.
 However, the page content, i.e. instructions and confirmation messages have not yet been included.
 This will cover: